mahrtayyab/tweety/README.md

       Media(id=id_of_media , type=type_of_media)
     #### Methods:
     * to_dict -> this is return a list of dict
+    * download -> download the given media in the disk
+      > download method requires parameter _filename_
     #### Attributes:
     * id -> id of the media
     * display_url -> url of the media which is used for preview